openhouse/photo-filter/COMPASSION.md

 ## **Compassion Software Principles**

-This document outlines the foundational principles and guidelines for embedding compassion into the design, development, and lifecycle of software systems.
-Compassion Software is a framework for creating technology that prioritizes emotional intelligence, relational care, and ethical responsibility at every stage.
+This document outlines the foundational principles and guidelines for embedding compassion into the design, development, and lifecycle of the Photo Filter Application.
+These guidelines build upon our previous frameworks (like the approach used in healthcare-helper) and reflect the unique emotional terrain of working with photographic memories.

 ---